Italian cruiser Luigi Cadorna: World War II

 However, due to her relatively weak design and light armor, she went into reserve from 12 February 1941.
 The cruiser re-entered service when supplying of the Axis army in North Africa became more important.
 Luigi Cadorna provided distant cover for convoys headed towards North Africa.
 Occasionally she sortied with the fleet to intercept British convoys to Malta.
 In the period of November/December 1941 she was also used as a transport, transporting fuel and ammunition to Libya.

 From January 1942 she was transferred to Pola, where she was employed in a training role.
+From April 1942 onwards she was the last of the first six Condottieri-class left in service.
 After a short refit in May/June 1943, she joined the 8th Cruiser Division on 14 June.